questions about proportional representation

 The current voting system produces strong, stable governments.
 Isn't that better than the endless unstable coalitions that PR would give us?

-It isn't just PR that produces coalition governments: two of the last three elections in the UK have resulted in coalitions.
+It isn't just PR that produces coalition governments: two of the last four elections in the UK have resulted in coalitions.

-Since 2017 we’ve been governed by a “confidence and supply” arrangement between two right-wing parties (the Tories and the DUP) which between them scraped together 43.3 per cent of the vote.
+The 2017 gave us a “confidence and supply” arrangement between two right-wing parties (the Tories and the DUP) which between them scraped together 43.3 per cent of the vote.
 Adding in UKIP’s votes brings the total up to 45 per cent.

-Under a system where all votes counted, we would most likely be governed by a Labour-led left-of-centre grouping.
-Wouldn’t that be infinitely preferable?
+Under a system where all votes counted, we would most likely have been governed by a Labour-led left-of-centre grouping.
+Wouldn’t that have been infinitely preferable?

 Across the world, most developed countries use PR, and most enjoy peaceful and stable government.
 It’s true that many countries are governed by coalitions – but is anything inherently wrong with that?

 Finally, let’s remember that because FPTP benefits large parties, both the Labour and Conservative parties straddle an enormous section of the left/right political spectrum.
 Both parties can best be thought of as internal coalitions – often quite strained and unfriendly.
 Historically, then, many of the single-party governments that have come to power in the UK have arguably been coalitions, in all but name.